NLP-Capstone-4/Hallucination-Detection-and-Interpretability-for-Summarization/Training_Approach_1/data_prep/readme.md

 prepare_withoutgold_dataset uses 'Dialog', 'Generated Summary' and 'Annotations' fields from the xlsx file prepare_withgold_dataset uses 'Dialog', 'Reference Summary', 'Generated Summary' and 'Annotations' fields from the xlsx file

+Change FROM and TO variable as required to select the records from xlsx file.

 # Dependencies
    1. 'annotated_capstone_data.xlsx' should be in same folder of the script
    2. Number of 'Annotations' token count and 'Generated Summary' token count should be matching.